 Visiting a museum or gallery together can be a fun and informative way to spend time with someone, especially if you’re both into art, history, or science.
 But if you’re just getting to know each other and aren’t entirely sure of one another’s interests yet, why not visit a novelty museum?

-The UK is packed with small, unusual, and totally bizarre museums that can be great fun to explore.
+The UK is packed with small, unique, and bizarre museums that can be great fun to explore.
 From Cornwall’s Museum of Witchcraft and Magic to the Dog Collar Museum in Leeds and London’s Cartoon Museum, you won’t be far from a novelty museum, wherever you are.

-Novelty museums are a unique date idea that can be as funny as they are fascinating – and you might even come away with a great set of photos too.
+These are unique dates that can be as funny as they are fascinating – and you might even come away with a great set of photos.

-For more museum inspiration, why not check out our articles; 14 UK museums you won’t want to miss and 11 weird and wonderful museums to visit in the UK?
+For more museum inspiration, why not check out our articles: 14 UK museums you won’t want to miss and 7 weird and wonderful museums to visit in the UK?

 6. Go to the theatre